sam-untapt/google-compute-snapshot/README.md

 # Google (gcloud) Compute Engine Snapshot

 ## Overview
+* Hats off to https://github.com/jacksegal for creating this script initially
-* Takes a daily snapshot of a compute instance disk (that is accessible on the network) without any user input
+* Takes a daily snapshot of a compute instance disk without any user input
+* Pass in the instance name
 * Deletes all snapshots that are older than 7 days (default)

 ## Prerequisites
+* Instance to be snapshot'd needs to be accessible on the network to the server doing the snapshot
 * The VM must have the sufficient gcloud permissions, including "compute" set to "enabled":

 	[	http://stackoverflow.com/questions/31905966/gcloud-compute-list-networks-error-some-requests-did-not-succeed-insufficie#31928399](http://stackoverflow.com/questions/31905966/gcloud-compute-list-networks-error-some-requests-did-not-succeed-insufficie#31928399)

-## Limitations
-* Only manages snapshots created by the script

 ## Recommended Setup
 * Load the script on to the VM (do not run it from a remote source)